Diagnostic laparoscopy is a procedure that allows a doctor to look directly at the contents of the abdomen or pelvis.

 You will not be allowed to drive home.
-Someone should be available to pick you up after the procedure.
+Someone should be available to take you home after the procedure.

 Why the Test is Performed

-The procedure may also be done instead of open surgery after an accident to see if there is any injury to the abdomen.
+- After an accident to see if there is injury to any organs in the abdomen.

-There is a risk of puncturing an organ, which could cause the contents of the intestines to leak.
+There is a risk of puncturing an organ.
+This could cause the contents of the intestines to leak.
 There may also be bleeding into the abdominal cavity.
-These complications could lead to immediate open surgery (laparotomy).
+These complications could require immediate open surgery to treat them (laparotomy).

 Diagnostic laparoscopy may not be possible if you have a swollen bowel, fluid in the abdomen (ascites), or you have had a past surgery.